 An album cover designed by Nick Bell in 1991.

-This patchwork of borrowed styles and influences became increasingly popular around the world especially on the American west coast.
+This patchwork of borrowed styles and influences became increasingly popular around the world, especially on the American west coast.

-Then in 1986 this appeared…
+Then in 1986, this appeared…

 8vo (Octavo) the International Journal of Typography.
 It was the brainchild of Mark Holt, Simon Johnston and Hamish Muir.
 They planned 8 issues, hence the title.
 Their quest was to debate and reflect only modernist design principles.
 None of the idealised serif, symmetrical classical forms of typography for them.
-Just a series of grid systems and sans type to harness their world view of design and typography, which followed the more deconstructed, an almost Swiss punk feel created by one Wolfgang Weingart …
+Just a series of grid systems and sans type to harness their world view of design and typography, which followed the more deconstructed, an almost Swiss punk feel created by one Wolfgang Weingart…

-Above 3 examples of Wolfgang Weingart's hyped-up Swiss style from the 1970s.
+Above 3 examples of Wolfgang Weingart's hyped-up Swiss-style from the 1970s.

 I remember at the time of the first publication of 8vo there was a general buzz about this new ‘serious’ journal.
 It read and looked like a technical specification manual - painfully small type and a myriad of footnotes and cross-references.
 It was quickly viewed as the clinical antidote to the decorative style excesses of the period.
-Over the next few years’ it was 8vo’s influence that was to work its way into the studios and consultancies across town.
+Over the next few years,’ it was 8vo’s influence that was to work its way into the studios and consultancies across town.
 Their take of modernism was now de rigueur.

 Poster designed by Cartlidge Levene 1991 picks up on 8vo's mantra.

-But over the span of the 8vo’s six-year life the typography became increasingly problematic to read.
+But over the span of the 8vo’s six-year life, the typography became increasingly problematic to read.
 I have to admit that I bought all the issues but I never read past the first few pages.
 Here are some examples of what I mean…

-Interestingly the 8vo trio was very critical of what they termed, ‘over stylized’ or ‘superficial design’ (like Neville Brody’s work for The Face) on BBC2’s The Late Show in 1990.
+Interestingly the 8vo trio was very critical of what they termed, ‘over-stylized’ or ‘superficial design’ (like Neville Brody’s work for The Face) on BBC2’s The Late Show in 1990.
 They favoured ‘client, user and functionality’.
 But they too fell into the same trap.
 Take this for example…

 Does it really ‘favour the user’ or just geeky designers high on all things typographic?

 What links much of the above work is its intentional exclusion of the reader.
-There seems to come a point where the designer disconnects with the reader in favour of a decorative playground.
+There seems to come to a point where the designer disconnects with the reader in favour of a decorative playground.
 It is a highly seductive visual landscape, but alienates most people other than like-minded folk, rendering the notion of communication redundant.

-A surprise item of the 90s was the above D&AD silver and gold award winning magazine, designed by Paul Elliman and Peter Miles (who now works in the United States).
+A surprise item of the 90s was the above D&AD silver and gold award-winning magazine, designed by Paul Elliman and Peter Miles (who now works in the United States).
 This crude photocopied style, with echos of the Jamie Reid's punk era, spawned some imitators for a while.

 Let’s look for a moment at the work of one of the key figures in the creation of modernist design, Jan Tschichold.
 His work was just as eccentric and startling as Dunbar’s, but some 50 years earlier.
 But Tschichold turned his back on his brainchild… in favour of this approach…

 Why?
-Well, my own view is that he wanted to rid himself of the rigid dogma that he had in part created and that the classical form had a spirituality and beauty that increasingly appealed to him in his later years, as well as during his years in Switzerland.
-His most important work being with Penguin books in the late 1940s…
+Well, my own view is that he wanted to rid himself of the rigid dogma that he had in part created and that the classical form had spirituality and beauty that increasingly appealed to him in his later years, as well as during his years in Switzerland.
+His most important work is with Penguin books in the late 1940s…

 A post by Ben Terrett recently struck me, over at his noisydecentgraphics blog.
 It was his (plus the mum and dad test) reaction to the work this man...